prashant-kikani/teddy/README.md

 <b>MiniMax</b> algorithm is used for this game.
 Which makes this bot unbeatable.<br/><br/>

 ## Dynamic Leaderboard
 The Leaderboard page contains all the usernames and their scores in descending order.
 Everytime a user finishes a game, leaderboard will be updated.
 At that time, any other user may also be playing the game, and his/her rank also may be changed.
 That change will be shown in my device.
-(In short, leaderboard is updated instantly after the game by any user.)
+(In short, leaderboard is updated instantly after the game played by any user.)

 <b>Play & Enjoy...</b>